Devil's Lake (Wisconsin): Hiking

-Timber Rattlesnakes nest along the trails of Devils lake.
-Although there is great fear around these animals, they has only been two verified deaths in Wisconsin due to a rattlesnake bite since 1900.
-Their population is on the decline, leading them to make the Protected Wild Animal list of Wisconsin.
-Water snakes are sighted frequently in the park area as well.

-Winter Activities
+Winter activities

 Although the trails are not maintained during the winter, they remain open, supporting numerous activities.

 Cross country skiing is popular at Devils Lake State Park.
 There is one loop trail used for skiing that continues along Steinke Basin Loop.
 The trail is not tracked and conditions are not guaranteed to be great, yet visitors report that the overall experience is worth it.

 The "multi use" Steinke Basin Loop trail is also quite frequently used for snowshoeing.
 Devils Lake State Park allows visitors to roam free without restriction.